elecfreaks/pxt-PlanetX/README.md

 ![](/PlanetX.png/)

-This extension is designed to programme and drive the NeZha micro:bit expansion board, You can [get NeZha from the Elecfreaks store](https://www.elecfreaks.com/store/nezha-breakout-board-for-micro-bit.html)
+This extension is designed to programme and drive the sensor series PlanetX(行星X) micro:bit expansion sensor, You can [get NeZha from the Elecfreaks store](https://www.elecfreaks.com/store/sensor-kit-compatible-with-fischertechnik.html)

 ## Code Example
 ```JavaScript